kgl-research/kgl-research.github.io/team/_posts/2020-06-25-ananya-nandy.md

 website: https://ananyan.github.io/
 ---

 Ananya is an MS/PhD student in the department of mechanical engineering at UC Berkeley.
-Her current interests include (but are not limited to) universal design, human-machine collaboration for engineering design, and sustainability in product design.
-She graduated with a B.S. in Mechanical Engineering from MIT, working on projects ranging from assistive technology to stretchable electronics, before moving back to the Bay Area.
+Her research focuses on understanding how humans represent and interact with different types of design information, with the goal of advancing human-centered computing in engineering design.
+She graduated with a B.S. in Mechanical Engineering from MIT.
 In addition, she is a former competitive figure skater, beginner guitar player, and coffee lover!